-For the purpose of upgrading the risk management mechanism, improving various risks management, avoiding all possible adverse effects on the Group, and seeking maximized profits with limited risks, the Risk Management Committee is established with the President acting as the Chief Commissioner, and the department head of the Finance Department, Digital Service and Business Department, Risk Management Department, Credit Review Department, Administration Office, International Sales Department, Compliance Department, and the Business Management Department and other personnel designated by the President act as the Members of the Committee.
+For the purpose of upgrading the risk management mechanism, improving various risks management, avoiding all possible adverse effects on the Group, and seeking maximized profits with limited risks, the Risk Management Committee is established with the President acting as the Chief Commissioner, and the department head of the Finance Department, Digital Service and Business Department, Risk Management Department, Credit Review Administration Office, International Sales Department, Department, Compliance Department, and the Business Management Department and other personnel designated by the President act as the Members of the Committee.
 The chief auditor may attend the Committee meeting, but is not entitled with voting rights.
 The Committee has a meeting held once a month with the following missions to fulfill:

-- 1) Add and amend the Group's risk management policy. - 2) Coordinate the risk management issues of the Company, such as, credit risk, market risk, and operational risk. - 3) Review the ratio of the Group's regulatory capital to risk assets (referred to as "capital adequacy ratio"). - 4) Handle and review the major risk exposure and unauthorized events which occur.
+- 1 Add and amend the Group's risk management policy. - 2 Coordinate the risk management issues of the Company, such as, credit risk, market risk, and operational risk. - 3 Review the ratio of the Group's regulatory capital to risk assets (referred to as "capital adequacy ratio") - 4 Handle and review the major risk exposure and unauthorized events which occur. - (5) Major issues or discussions related to risk management proposed by each unit. - 6 Matters assigned by the Board of Directors, Chairman, and Vice Chairman.